 - Pray for Kenny Phillips, the CBF Florida Volunteer Disaster Response Coordinator, as he follows up with households needing recovery assistance.

-- Pray that volunteers teams will respond safely, particularly during this time of COVID-19.
+- Pray that volunteer teams will respond safely, particularly during this time of COVID-19.